V1500 Cygni

 V1500 Cygni or Nova Cygni 1975 was a bright nova occurring in 1975 in the constellation Cygnus.
 It had the second highest intrinsic brightness of any nova of the 20th century, exceeded only by CP Puppis in 1942.

-V1500 Cygni was discovered shining at an apparent brightness of magnitude 3.0 by Minoru Honda of Kurashiki, Japan on 29 August 1975.
+V1500 Cygni was firstly reported by Minoru Honda of Kurashiki, Japan at 13h40m, 29 August 1975 (UT), shining at an apparent brightness of magnitude 3.0.
+But the first discoverer in time was Kentaro Osada (August 29, 11h30m UT).

 It had brightened to magnitude 1.7 on the next day, and then rapidly faded.
 It remained visible to the naked eye for about a week, and 680 days after reaching maximum the star had dimmed by 12.5 magnitudes.

 It is an AM Herculis type star, consisting of a red dwarf secondary depositing a stream of material onto a highly magnetized white dwarf primary.
 The distance of the V1500 Cygni was calculated in 1977 by the McDonald Observatory at 1.95 kiloparsecs (6,360 light years).
 More recently the Gaia space observatory determined a distance of approximately 5,100 light years.
 Additionally, V1500 Cyg was the first asynchronous polar to be discovered.
 This distinction refers to the fact that the white dwarf's spin period is slightly different from the binary orbital period.
+However, by 2016, x-ray observations strongly suggested that the white dwarf rotation had returned to normal synchronization with the orbit.

+V1500 Cygni has a remnant typical of very fast novae, consisting of some clumps and some spherically symmetric diffuse material.